"Lego Movie 2: The Second Part" (2019): Wyldstyle Was a Terrible Girlfriend

 WyldStyle doesn't think much of Emmet just because he's not a macho warrior and lets him know it in front of an entire crowd of people.
-This is not only a crappy thing to do to your boyfriend; it's also sexist.
+What a crappy thing to do to your boyfriend.

-No one should be made to feel like shit because their personality doesn't match up with some bigoted stereotypes.
+No one should be made to feel like sh*t because their personality doesn't match up with some bigoted stereotypes (aka "feminine" and "masculine").

 Given the LEGO company's history with sexism, I was actually happy to see them touch up on this in the movie.
 It will probably go over the heads of many children, but hopefully, the parents in the audience were paying attention and won't go home and tell their daughters they have to play with pretty, pink LEGO sets that are insultingly easy to build simply because they are girls with "lady brains."

 We learn later in the film that WyldStyle actually "dyed" her hair with marker in an attempt to make herself more "grown up" and serious.
 She was also the original singer for the pop song "Everything is Awesome," which heavily implies that she was once a cutesy, innocent person like Emmet, but for whatever reason, decided that she hated herself and wanted to change.